kidscancode/godot_recipes/src-4/content/_index.md

 On this site you'll find a collection of solutions and examples to help you make whatever game system you need.

 {{% notice style="tip" title="Godot 4.0"%}}
-**Godot 4.0 is not yet ready!**<br>
+**Godot 4.0 has been released!**<br>
-Godot 4.0 is in _beta_ testing stage.
-This means there are still bugs and features may change and/or break.
-Use at your own risk!<br>
+Godot 4.0 is the latest stable release version of the engine.<br>
-If you're looking to make a game or learn the engine, we recommend you stick with 3.x.
-Don't worry - what you learn will still apply when the newer version is released!<br>
+There is a limited amount of learning material available, so if you're looking to make a game or learn the engine, we recommend you stick with 3.x for now.
+Don't worry - what you learn will still apply when you're ready to move to the newer version!<br>
 This site has lots of learning material for Godot 3 - but not all of it has been updated for version 4 yet.
 You can click the ribbon in the top-right to toggle the Godot Recipes version, or click the button below:<br>
 {{% button href="/godot_recipes/3.x/" style="primary" icon="utensils" %}}Godot 3 Recipes{{% /button %}}
 {{% /notice %}}